drank10/AnotherChatbot/README.md

 The LLM can be hosted using LM Studio or Ollama and supports current vision LLM models

 ## Features
 - **Multi-Agent Support:** Switch between different agents with unique personalities and styles.
+Note: Using multiple emotions requires the system prompt to be set to return the emotion tag.
 - **Text-to-Speech Integration:** Generate audio responses from text using various TTS models.
 - **Speech-to-Text Integration:** Capture audio input using OpenAI Whisper.
 - **Image Generation:** Create visual representations of the chatbot in different styles based on prompt.